About Us Contact Shop

 It is ok to say no and when you do this, you help your self-esteem by showing yourself that your needs and desires matter.

+Also, it helps you to not tie your self-worth into helping others and whether you’re doing enough.
 It’s ok to help others, but it’s not ok to attach your self-esteem and self-worth to helpful actions that overwhelm you.

 And remember, small is important.
 If you set goals that are too big for you to accomplish now, your self-esteem is gonna take a hit.